Welcome to Project Meridian

 What to Expect

-Long-form articles (15-25 minutes) that take ideas seriously.
-We cite Weber, Mearsheimer, Meadows, Nadella, Polman, and Iger not to name-drop but because their frameworks illuminate structural realities that shape leadership.
+Articles that take ideas seriously.
+We cite Weber, Mearsheimer, Meadows, and practicing executives not to name-drop but because their frameworks illuminate structural realities that shape leadership.

 No quick fixes.
 No five-step transformations.
 No promises that the right mindset overcomes systemic constraints.